mongodb/leafygreen-ui/packages/modal/README.md

 **Default:** `true`

 Will position `Modal` children relative to its parent without using a Portal if `usePortal` is set to false.
 NOTE: The parent element should be CSS position relative, fixed, or absolute if using this option.

-## useModalState Hook

-An optional useModalState hook can be imported, as a named import, from the Modal package.
-This hook returns an object, where the first element is `active: currentState`, and the second element is `setActive: setCurrentState(bool)`.
-By leveraging this hook, you are able to keep your local state in sync with Modal state in the event of document clicks or the Escape key closing the modal.

 #### Any other properties will be spread on the overlay container's root node.